NormAusSmith/XmasLEDDisplay/README.md

 The main reason for uploading this to Github was as a learning experience.

-I'm using the following LED light strip
+For this project I used the following a Heltec_Wifi_Kit_32 and
 BTF-LIGHTING WS2812B RGB 5050SMD from Amazon
 5m long (60 leds/metre) = 300 leds

-I used a Heltec_Wifi_Kit_32

 In my case I have a 263 led strip, 100 up one side of my window, 63 across the top and the final 100 down the other side of the window, so g_LEDs[0] is